aurora-opensource/xviz/docs/api-reference/io/overview.md

 ## Readers and Writers

-This layer builds upon the Source and Sink to deal with the XVIZ data types of Metadata and Frames.
+This layer builds upon the Source and Sink to deal with the XVIZ data types of Metadata and Messages.

 [Readers](/docs/api-reference/io/overview-reader.md) provide an interface to access the data objects.